ibr-ds/sgx-perf/README.md

 to print the current counters and reset them.
 This allows you to pick a certain window for analysis, e.g., to exclude a warm-up time.

-.sgx-perf
+.sgxperf
 ---------

-The logger tries to load the config file `.sgxperf` in the same directory.
+The logger tries to load the config file `.sgxperf` in the current working directory.
 The config file uses INI style.

 Example: